-HPV can be contracted during sexual intercourse.
-The transfer takes place when an uninfected person’s skin or mucous membrane gets touched by or exposed to an infected person’s skin or mucous membrane.
+The transfer takes place when an uninfected person’s skin or mucous membrane (ex. mouth, vagina) gets touched by or exposed to an infected person’s skin or mucous membrane.
 The infection doesn’t usually exhibit any symptoms.
 That’s the reason why infected people having sex unknowingly transfer the infection to their partners.

-They don’t even know that they’re infected.
 There are more than 40 HPV strains that can be sexually transmitted.
 Only a few of these HPV strains show manifestations.
-HPV strains 6 & 11 produce warts in the genital area and not cancer.
-Some HPV strains produce cancer, but the only HPV strains,16 & 18, cause cancer that’s HPV-related like cervical cancer.

 Preventing HPV and Cervical Cancer

 - Screening in the form of Pap tests is the best way of preventing cervical cancer whether or not you had a vaccination against the virus.
 The test is one of the most dependable cancer screening tests at hand.
 What the tests do is detect irregular cells and precancerous changes on a woman’s cervix.
 Early detection of these deviations paves the way for treatment before these could progress into being a type of cancer.
 This test can be done while having a pelvic exam.
 Your doctor will swab the cervix to gather cells that will be examined under a microscope.
 An HPV test can also be done while having the exam.
 The gathered cells will be examined for traces of HPV DNA aside from just being under the microscope.

 - Vaccination is suggested for everyone up to age 26 and men up to age 22..
 This will only be effective on women and men who have not been infected with one of the strains in the vaccine and therefore it is preferable the boys and girls receive the vaccine prior to becoming sexually active.